Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-In some Projects, we have to upload data regularly from external data sources like dBase, Excel, flat files like CSV, Text, and so on.
-The external file can remain linked to the Project and the data from them can be added to the local MS-Access Table for preparing Reports
+In some projects, we need to regularly import data from external sources such as dBase, Excel, or flat files like CSV and text.
+These external files can remain linked to the project, allowing their data to be added to a local Microsoft Access table for reporting purposes.

-To do this we must install a procedure that will check for the presence of new data in the attached File.
-If found, then enable a Command Button that will allow the user to click and upload the new data into the System.
-Otherwise, keep the Command Button disabled till such time fresh data is detected in the attached file.
+To accomplish this, we need to implement a procedure that checks for the presence of new data in the attached file.
+If new data is detected, the procedure should enable a command button that allows the user to upload the data into the system.
+If no new data is found, the command button should remain disabled until fresh data becomes available in the linked file.

 External Data Source Files.

-I have developed programs that will read the spool file line by line and discard unwanted lines like Header, Footer, underlines, blank lines, etc., and to take only the data lines cut into text fields in a Table initially before converting each field value into their respective data types and write it out into a new table.
+I have developed VBA procedures that will read the spool file line by line and discard unwanted lines like Header, Footer, underlines, blank lines, etc., and take only the data lines, cut into text fields in a Table initially before converting each field value into its respective data types and writing it out into a new table.

 A Common Simple Method is suitable for all Types of Files.